 Following intense fighting, the GNA, with Turkish support, pushed the LAAF out of Tripoli on 4 June.
 On 11 June the GNA announced the discovery of mass graves in areas retaken from the LAAF and allied militias around the city of Tarhuna.
 As of 3 July the remains of 55 people have been exhumed from 11 mass graves.

 As part of a three-track negotiated settlement, the Libyan 5+5 Joint Military Commission (JMC) commenced talks in February.
 Despite ongoing talks and international calls for a humanitarian ceasefire to address the COVID-19 pandemic, fighting continues.
 Clashes since 5 June have displaced at least 30,000 people.

-Various armed militias also continue to commit extrajudicial killings, torture and abductions and have indiscriminately attacked civilian areas.
+Various armed militias also continue to commit extrajudicial killings, torture and abductions, and have indiscriminately attacked civilian areas.
 The December 2019 report of the UN Panel of Experts on Libya detailed blatant violations of the UN arms embargo, highlighting that Chad, Jordan, Sudan, Turkey and the United Arab Emirates have provided weapons, technical support or mercenaries to various parties to the conflict.

 Since 2011 various transitional governing bodies have failed to restore stability to the country, and the UN-facilitated peace process has faced continual obstacles and delays.
 While the conflict has been presented as a battle between secular, moderate forces and their extremist Islamist rivals, in reality it is dominated by shifting personal, tribal and regional enmities and alliances.